mstejner/j0j0r/README.md

 ## Vignette

 The example below shows the basic work flow for a Maxwellian distribution.
-The package vignette gives a more thorough introductiion and a discussion of the effects of strongly non-Maxwwellian distributions.
+The package vignette gives a more thorough introduction and a discussion of the effects of strongly non-Maxwellian distributions.
 It can be viewed with:

 ``` r
 devtools::build_vignettes()
 vignette("j0j0r_vignette")
 ```

+And on <https://mstejner.github.io/j0j0r/> under articles.

 ## Example